 Fundraising

 Main Street Skowhegan is raising funds for the Skowhegan River Park via grants, private donors, and foundations.
-Since 2016, we've raised $12.5 million to cover the cost of environmental permitting, updated preliminary designs, final construction design, pre-construction services, and construction of both the whitewater park and boardwalk.
+Since 2016, we've raised $8 million to cover the cost of environmental permitting, updated preliminary designs, final construction design, pre-construction services, and construction of both the whitewater park and boardwalk.
+An additional $5.6M earmark (CDS Grant) is currently advancing though the federal appropriations process, championed by Senator Angus King.

 • Construction of Boardwalk Phase 2 will begin in summer 2027 and is also fully funded at $3.125M.